adamziel/react-router-named-routes/README.md

 ## Caveats

-This probably breaks the shiny new `async routes` function introduced in ReactRouter `1.0.0`.
+This probably breaks the shiny new `async routes` feature introduced in ReactRouter `1.0.0`.
 If you come straight from 0.13 you don't use it anyway.

 ## Contributing